SynfiniDLT/daml-tokenization-toolkit/README.md

 [Instruct transfer](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/2a499afc-fdc8-425e-86b5-fa3c57e5195e)

-Note that the sender must enter the full party ID of the receiver but in future this could be made easier using an SBT to identify the counter party.
+Note that the sender must enter the full party ID of the receiver but in future this could be made easier using an SBT to identify the counterparty.
 Next, the receiver can choose to accept the transaction:

 [Execute transfer](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/e31ac0ad-e09d-4a86-beaf-87fa23f6cd74)

 The application also has a "requests" tab where users can see any outstanding settlement [`OneTimeOffer`s](./models/settlement/one-time-offer-interface/src/Synfini/Interface/Settlement/OneTimeOffer/OneTimeOffer.daml).
-The settlement `OneTimeOffer` contracts are similiar to the `OpenOffer` contracts except that they can only be used once.
+The settlement `OneTimeOffer` contracts are similar to the `OpenOffer` contracts except that they can only be used once.
 It is possible to use a `OneTimeOffer` to propose a Delivery-versus-Payment (DvP) transaction with another party.
 In the example below, InvestorB accepts an offer from InvestorA and selects their account preferences.

 [Accept DvP Request](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/00badd42-6d28-4531-9545-f3b4ebca753d)

-Subsequently, InvestorA would then need to apply their prefences and the settlement can be executed in the same way as has been demonstrated in the previous examples.
+Subsequently, InvestorA would then need to apply their preferences and the settlement can be executed in the same way as has been demonstrated in the previous examples.

 As with the `OpenOffer`, a `OneTimeOffer` can be used to instruct any type of settlement desired by altering the